All Episodes

 And the evening newscast reverted to a more traditional broadcast.

-Yes, you see, it's really the fault of the stupid audience not being uh fully capable of appreciating Ms. Couric's style.
+Yes, you see, it's really the fault of the stupid audience not being fully capable of appreciating Ms. Couric's style.

 Yeah, you saw it one time.

-That's a snerdly, you are the biggest suck up.
+Snerdley, you are the biggest suckup.

 I know a lot of other people did.

-Uh at any rate, get this.
+At any rate, get this.

-And And CBS Evening News ratings are the lowest in history.
+And CBS Evening News ratings are the lowest in history.

-I'm sure the stories are already written.
+I'm sure the stories are already written in their future file.

 They probably got my obituary already written, and they're just dying to run that.